 Of course, seniors aren’t the only ones who need care.
 Perhaps you have a child or a spouse with a disability or special needs.
-Regardless of the situation, there’s no denying that looking after someone who’s sick or disabled can take up a great deal of your time and patience – and your money.
+Regardless of the situation, there’s no denying that looking after someone who’s sick or disabled can take up a great deal of your time and money.

-So, how can you help relieve some of the challenges you may face as a caregiver?
+But how can you help relieve some of the financial challenges you may face as a caregiver?
 For starters, tax season is well underway.
 This gives you the chance to take advantage of all the non-refundable tax credits available for caregivers.
 Here are a few to keep in mind when you file your taxes.

 Non-refundable tax credits for caregivers

 It’s important to remember that a non-refundable tax credit will reduce what you owe.
 But it won’t result in the government paying you money.
 In other words, if you would have owed $400 in tax, a $500 non-refundable tax credit will knock your bill down to zero, not give you back $100.
 (That’s the “non-refundable” part.)

 Here are four non-refundable tax credits to be aware of as you’re preparing your tax return this year:

 1. Medical expense tax credit (METC)

 Are you paying out-of-pocket for a loved one’s dentist bills?
 What about their nursing home care?
 In such cases, you may be able to find some tax relief through the medical expense tax credit (METC).

 What is the METC and how much is it worth?
-The METC provides a non-refundable tax credit for “qualifying medical expenses” that exceed a certain threshold – 3% of net income or $2,352 (2019 threshold, indexed to inflation), whichever is less.
-In Quebec, the threshold for provincial tax purposes is 3% of both spouses’ combined net income – there is no “whichever is less.”
-Most of your caregiving expenses probably fall under this category.
+The METC provides a non-refundable tax credit for “qualifying medical expenses.”
+It can exceed a certain threshold – 3% of net income or $2,397 (2020 threshold, indexed to inflation), whichever is less (provincial thresholds may vary).